Our Positions

 • Incorporate the UNCRC in to domestic law in Scotland

-In July 2023 a new General Comment will be published on Children’s Rights and the Environment with a Special Focus on Climate Change (General Comment No. 26).
+In July 2023 a new General Comment was published on Children’s Rights and the Environment with a Special Focus on Climate Change (General Comment No. 26).
 This is the official UN guidance on how children’s rights are impacted by the environmental crisis and what governments must do to uphold these rights.

-Our position and work
+Our recent work

 In September 2021 we wrote a Letter to Education Directors: Supporting Climate Strikes.